 Exercise and tattoos have a lot in common: They’re addictive, they give you a rush of adrenaline and they serve as a way to enhance your appearance.
 Just be careful when these two worlds collide.
-Exercising with a new tat can be tricky.
+Exercise after tattoo and with a new tat can be tricky.
 Try these tips to keep your new ink intact when you’re working out.

 1. Be sure not to do any exercise or sport that causes your tattoo to rub against a surface.
 For example, if you have a new tattoo on your back, don’t do sit-ups!
 Abrasive surfaces will scratch your tattoo, and make them bleed and scab up, resulting in a faded tattoo.